Kipabiskau

-Kipabiskau is a hamlet in Rural Municipality of Pleasantdale No. 398, Saskatchewan, Canada.
+Kipabiskau is a hamlet in the Rural Municipality of Pleasantdale No. 398, Saskatchewan, Canada.
 It previously held the status of a village until April 30, 1973.
-The hamlet is located on the north shore of Kipabiskau Lake about 28 km east of the village of Pleasantdale on highway 773.
+The hamlet is located on the north shore of Kipabiskau Lake, about 28 km east of the village of Pleasantdale on Highway 773.

 Demographics

 Prior to April 30, 1973, Kipabiskau was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the RM of Pleasantdale on that date.